DarthSim/overmind/README.md

 #### Processes that can die

-Normally when some process dies, Overmind interrupts all other processes.
-But you can specify processes, that can die without interrupting all other ones:
+Usually, when a process dies, Overmind will interrupt all other processes.
+However, you can specify processes that can die without interrupting all other ones:

 ```bash
 $ overmind start -c assets,npm_install